-Nurse Midwife and Primary Care Pediatric Nurse Practitioner Program
+Nurse Midwife and Primary Care Pediatric Nurse Practitioner (Combined) Program

-Nurse Midwife and Primary Care Pediatric Nurse Practitioner Program
+Nurse Midwife and Primary Care Pediatric Nurse Practitioner (Combined)

 Pediatric nurse midwifery practice is the independent management of women’s and children’s healthcare, focusing particularly on family planning, pregnancy and childbirth, care of the newborn, and health maintenance care for children, including well child examinations, routine developmental screenings, diagnosis and treatment of common childhood illnesses, immunizations, and school physicals.

 World-Class Faculty Leaders in Education, Research, and Practice

 Faculty that teach in our program are excellent instructors and researchers, but also expert clinicians who maintain active practices at the University of Michigan Health System – a premier health care organization - and other local primary care settings such as private practices and nurse managed centers.
 In addition to their teaching, research, and practice, our faculty are actively involved in leadership roles in national organizations (e.g. Michigan Chapter of the National Association of Pediatric Nurse Practitioners) using their expertise to help shape and advance the future of midwifery and pediatric care and education.

 Diverse Practice Settings and Exposure to the Full Spectrum of Care